michael-van-vuuren/csci5612/exampleSite/content/models/nb.md

 The target variable was then discretized to form a target label based on quantiles.
 Note that the number of examples in the *low* category and the number of examples in the *high* category is roughly equal.

-In this section, the goal is to use Naive Bayes models trained on social media signals and song metadata (excluding direct streaming features) to predict whether a song is more or less likely to end up on a playlist.
+In this section, the goal is to train a variety of Naive Bayes models that accept different forms of input data on social media signals and song metadata (excluding direct streaming features) to predict whether a song is more or less likely to end up on a playlist.